gmailgem/gmail/README.md

 read and send multipart emails, archive, mark as read/unread, delete emails, and manage labels.

 It's based on Daniel Parker's ruby-gmail gem.
-This version has more friendly API, is well tested, better documented and have many other improvements.
+This version has a more friendly API, is well tested, better documented and has many other improvements.

 ## Installation